The Picard group of the universal moduli space of vector bundles on stable curves: Preliminaries about line bundles on stacks.

-This definition does not depend on the choice of the complex $V_0\rightarrow V_1$; in particular this defines a line bundle globally on $S$.
+The definition does not depend on the choice of the divisor $D$ (see \cite[pp. 356-357]{ACG11}), in particular, this defines a line bundle globally on $S$.
 The proof of the next theorem can be found in \cite[Chap.
-XIII, Section 4]{ACG11}. \begin{teo} Let $p:C\rightarrow S$ be a family of nodal curves and let $\mathcal F$ be a coherent sheaf on $C$ flat on $S$. \begin{enumerate}[(i)] \item The first Chern class of $d_p(\mt F)$ is equal to
+XIII, Section 4]{ACG11}. \begin{teo} Let $p:C\rightarrow S$ be a family of nodal curves and let $\mathcal F$ be a coherent sheaf on $C$ flat on $S$. \begin{enumerate}[(i)] \item If $S$ is smooth, the first Chern class of $d_p(\mt F)$ is equal to

 \item Given a cartesian diagram

 we have a canonical isomorphism

 \end{enumerate} \end{teo}